guptaaman2011/pokemon-dex-frontend/README.md

 • User should be able to search through the Pokémon list using the name and abilities  - Done in given time
 • User should be able to sort the result by name, height and weight.  - Done in given time

-• Page refresh should maintain the sorting and search related data. - Not Done
+• Page refresh should maintain the sorting and search related data. - Could Not Do in given time
 • User should be taken to the details page and present all the information available for that Pokémon.
-The user should have a link to go back to the previous page. - Not Done
+The user should have a link to go back to the previous page. - Could Not Do in given time
 ```

 ## Contributing